 Founded in 2008 in Canberra, Australia, QuintessenceLabs offers the strongest security foundation for your data.
 This includes centralized enterprise key and policy management, a high-speed true random number generator, an integrated hardware security module, and highly secure encryption for data in uncontrolled environments.

-I work on the qCrypt team at Qlabs. qCrypt is an Enterprise Key and Policy Management solution and our flagship product.
-Backing the software is a hardware platform that includes the world’s fastest (1Gbit/s) quantum random number generator (QRNG), and a third-party Hardware Security Module (HSM).
+I worked on the qCrypt team at Qlabs. qCrypt is an Enterprise Key and Policy Management solution and the flagship product.
+Backing the software is a hardware platform that included (in 2019) the world’s fastest (1Gbit/s) quantum random number generator (QRNG), and a third-party Hardware Security Module (HSM).

 Australian National University